robotNIXX/wcte/README.md

 The widget will open automatically on every login.

+### Notifications

+The widget uses [`tauri-plugin-notification`](https://v2.tauri.app/plugin/notification/) to fire native macOS banners via `UNUserNotificationCenter`.

+- On first run after install, macOS will show a system permission dialog — accept it for banners to appear.
+- If you missed the dialog, enable notifications manually: **System Settings → Notifications → Claude Token Counter → Allow Notifications**, style "Banners" or "Alerts".
+- Each threshold (5 %, 50 %, 75 %, 90 %) fires once per crossing; if usage drops back below it and crosses again later, the notification re-fires.
+- While the widget window is visible **and** pinned, threshold notifications are skipped — you're already looking at the numbers.

 ### How credentials are read

 The widget searches for your `sessionKey` cookie in the following order, stopping at the first match: